Grain, sometimes we like it and sometimes we don’t.

 In the end, you get some good types of grainy pictures here, and you lose some quality there.
 Overall, here is what you need to know about grainy pictures in general.

-The grain is often being confused with noise.
-Noise can be defined as an out of place Pixel.
+The grain is often confused with noise.
+Noise can be defined as an out-of-place Pixel.

 Noise is produced on images that use high ISO, such as ISO 800 – ISO 25,600 and above.
 Along with the development of digital camera technology, many DSLRs use high-resolution technology to reduce noise at high ISO values.

 However, this noise is still unseen, therefore most photographers prefer to reduce noise with certain software such as Noise Ninja, or Nik Define.